applejaxx/QualityAssessmentTools/documents/CurrentSprint.md

 * As a user, I want instructions provided on how to use the extension.<br />  (completed)

-* As a user, I want to be able to find what licences are used for the project.<br />(completed)
+* As a user, I want to be able to find what licenses are used for the project.<br />(completed)

-* As a user, I want my program to be run through PMD/CPD using QualityAssessmentTools extension.<br />
+* As a user, I want my program to be run through PMD/CPD using the Quality Assessment Tools extension.<br />
   ##### Subtasks:
   * Analysis and code review of broken PMD extension (completed)